mlbrnm/sadt_scheduling_capstone/artifacts/scheduling_constraints.md

 under_deviation = model.NewIntVar(0, 100, f'under_{i}') # 0 is lower bound, 100 is upper bound, string is the debug name
 over_deviation = model.NewIntVar(0, 100, f'over_{i})

+# these are sort of like if statements in constraint programming.
+The model is set to minimize so these will basically be 0 if it's ideal, and get further from 0 the more the hours differ from the ideal.
+model.Add(under_deviation >= 18 - total_hours)  # Will be 0 if total_hours >= 18
+model.Add(over_deviation >= total_hours - 20)   # Will be 0 if total_hours <= 20

 total_hour_cost += under_deviation
 total_hour_cost += over_deviation
 ```